Qitmeer/qitmeer-docker-test/README.md

 # <font color=Chocolate size=6>Nox-DAG</font>

 ## Abstract
-Introduce how to quickly erect Nox-DAG Network
+Introduce how to quickly establish the Nox-DAG Network

 ---